conversaShawn/cypress-cookie-repro/README.md

 If the above instructions are not working, try the following:
 1. `pnpm i; pnpm start`
 2. separate terminal `pnpx cypress open`

+- Adding `"experimentalSessionAndOrigin": true` to the config successfully passes tests